-There are short courses available online which can be paid for.
+There are short courses available online which you can pay for.
 Once you start earning, you can save up money little by little until you are ready to enroll in a professional intensive course.

 According to Jennifer Aldrich at InVision,

 That is why enrolling in an extra intensive level professional course will be very beneficial.
-Not only will it be rewarding from a designer’s point of view but also it will help you in learning how to secure more jobs, creating a better portfolio that appeals to potential clients, and how to manage clients when the volume goes up.
+It will be rewarding from a designer’s point of view, but it will also help you learn how to secure more jobs, create a better portfolio that appeals to potential clients, and manage clients when the volume goes up.

-Getting up and starting a career as a user interface or user experience designer is not as easy as it sounds especially when you want to teach yourself the ropes on your own.
+Getting up and starting a career as a user interface or user experience designer is not easy to teach yourself the ropes on your own.
 But is most certainly accomplishable.
 All it takes is a combination of ambition, determination, punctuality, and never-ending love for what you want to achieve.

-Once you have your user experience outlined, you can work on your user interface by joining a combination of layouts, graphics, visuals, typography, contextualization, and so on to create a prototype of your UI.
-This will help you test if there are any flaws in the design also allowing you to agilely adjust and customize any other elements before the final UI is developed.
+You have your user experience outlined, you can work on your user interface by joining a combination of layouts, graphics, visuals, typography, contextualization, create a prototype of your UI.
+This will help you test for flaws and agilely adjust and customize any elements before you have the final UI.
 Prototyping will save costs and enable you to tweak until your UI/UX is perfect.

-All of these will help to garner more clients, create a better portfolio, and ultimately ensure you are not behind than those with expensive UI designing degrees.
-An extra step that is optional is to enroll in an intensive professional or advance UI design course.
-This will surely highlight some elements or tips and tricks that industry professionals use to create UI design and also to attract more clients.
+These will help garner more clients, create a better portfolio, and ultimately ensure you are not behind those with expensive UI designing degrees.
+An optional extra step is to enroll in an intensive professional or advance UI design course.
+This will surely highlight some elements or tips and tricks that industry professionals use to create UI design.